bmorrison/ViciBoard/README.md

 # ViciBoard

-ViciBoard is a free dashboard for ViciDIAL
+ViciBoard is a free dashboard for VICIdial.

 Project homepage for more information: https://5gigahertz.com/viciboard.html